 Asylum applicants: Affirmative process

-The Asylum interview is a non-adversarial proceeding where you are entitled to bring a lawyer to represent you.
+The Asylum interview is a non-adversarial proceeding where you are entitled to bring an asylum lawyers in Los Angeles to represent you.
 An Asylum officer will determine your eligibility for Asylum, specifically whether you fit the definition of a refugee under the Immigration and Nationality Act (INA) and suffer from none of the bars of Asylum.
 Before ending the interview, the Asylum officer may give your immigration attorney an opportunity to add some information or say some words on your behalf.